 Make Buca di Beppo Chicken Marsala just like they do.
 This recipe was adapted from Buca di Beppo, in Lenexa, Kansas.
-This would go well with a salad, and cooked pasta.
+This would go well with salad and cooked pasta.
 You can substitute another type of Marsala wine.
 I recommend the dry Marsala and not the sweet.

 Buca di Peppo Chicken Marsala is one of their most-loved chicken recipes.
 Don’t let the thought of cooking chicken marsala be intimidating.
 It is very easy to make delicious chicken marsala at home.

 What makes their chicken marsala different is they don’t use mushrooms.
 Often many other places add mushrooms and sometimes onions to the sauce.
 So this recipe is perfect if you have a house that does not enjoy mushrooms.

 This recipe is very simple to make, you will only need chicken breasts, flour, dry marsala, heavy cream, salt, and pepper.

 How to Make Buca di Beppo Chicken Marsala